Most Frequently asked J2EE Interview Questions and answers:

 Answer: The following steps are associated with the servlet life cycle:

 - Loading of the servlet class.

 - Instantiation of Servlet.

-- Execution of init method.
+- Execution of the init method.

-Ans) Yes, Servlet is pure java object.
+Answer: Yes, Servlet is a pure java object.

 Q #32) What is EJB?

-Ans) EJB Container provides following system services.
+Answer: EJB Container provides the following system services: